 Each quarter, Web Directory Reviews Org evaluates and rates twenty web directories according to a defined standard and, at the end of the quarter, the top ten directories are highlighted.

 Today, the biggest advantage to web directory listings are that they lend an advantage in search engine placement.
-When your web site is listed and appropriately categorized in one of the top web directories, this may lend credibility to the web site, and any keywords or phrases used in the title or description of the site may assist the search engine in properly classifying the web site in its search results.
+Contrary to propaganda, nothing Google has done has adversely affected the value of a link in a reputable web directory.
+When your web site is listed and appropriately categorized in one of the top directories, this will lend credibility to the web site, and any keywords or phrases used in the title or description of the site may assist the search engine in properly classifying the web site in its search results.
 In other words, a good listing in one of the better web directories may help your site rank higher on searches that use the same keywords and phrases that were used to describe your site in a web directory listing.

 Browse through the web directory, looking to see whether site listings are properly categorized and subcategorized.
 A web directory that goes only two or three categories deep may have page rank but if your site is going to be listed among other sites whose topics differ greatly from your own, that listing is less likely to be helpful to you, either from organic clicks from the web directory itself, or in helping your site to be properly classified in external search engines.
 I have found that it is better for my web site to be in an appropriate subcategory with no page rank, if it will be listed among other quality sites that relate to the topic of my own site, than for it to be listed in a higher level category with page rank, but where my site will be listed among multiple other sites whose topics do not relate to my own.